ChrisCooper/mostly-benevolent-infection/readme.md

 Things that could use tweaking:

+- Only one session at a time is supported (multiple tabs... not today!)
-- Don't use the client-side JSX transformer, and use a javascript minifier/combiner
+- The client-side JSX transformer is being used, and there's no compressing of JavaScript